 How I Healed the Rash Around My Mouth

 In a recent post I talked about how I had a rash around my mouth for 4+ months this spring/early summer.
-I discovered the cause of the rash was an allergic contact dermatitis – a reaction to the propolis in some beeswax as well as to jojoba oil.
-Yes, I am allergic to jojoba oil, too.
-Lucky me ( I love that stuff!).
-Anyway, since that post, I have received several requests for what I did to heal that dang rash.
+I discovered the cause of the rash was an allergic contact dermatitis – a reaction to the propolis in some beeswax.
+Since that post, I have received several requests for what I did to heal that dang rash.
 While I certainly cannot advise anyone on their specific rash without a full examination and health history, I see no problem sharing with you what I did to help myself.
-Here’s what worked for me and what I would do if I got this same rash again:

 - Stop using everything that may have beeswax, propolis and/or jojoba oil in it.
 Check your lip balm, lotion, sunscreen, soap, facial cleansers, toothpaste; ANYTHING and EVERYTHING that touches your face.
 You might be stunned to find out how many products contain these ingredients.
 [Sometimes ingredients are listed by their scientific names.
 Beeswax may be referred to as Cera Alba, though in some of my Chinese Medicine text books it is called Cera Aurea (or Huang La in Pinyin); honey is also called Mel (or Feng Mi in Pinyin); and the scientific name for the jojoba plant is Simmondsia chinensis.]

-- Apply a pure carrier oil (like olive oil, sunflower oil, or safflower oil) to your lips and surrounding skin once the cortisone cream is absorbed (or alternate application of the cortisone with the oil).
+- Apply a pure carrier oil (like olive oil, sunflower oil, or safflower oil) to your lips to keep them from drying out.
 Good ol’ petroleum jelly is helpful to apply at night to prevent drying, especially if you breathe with your mouth open.
 I am not a big fan of petroleum jelly, but this is just short-term use until the rash resolves and the skin heals.

 - I took 2 Benadryl each night for a week.
 I figured it might help with the allergic reaction but I am not sure how much it really helped.
 Also, it makes me soooo sleepy.
 I can’t take it during the day if I want to function normally.

 - Use a very gentle facial cleanser and do not over cleanse.
-I use Zi Zai’s Herb & Flower Cleansing Powder but I also like Neutrogena liquid facial cleanser (the amber-colored stuff, fragrance-free).
+I use Zi Zai’s Herb & Flower Cleansing Powder or RosaceaHerbal Facial Soap.
 Avoid cleansers with alcohol in them – too drying.